ArKoWol/node-js-HW/README.md

 ## Notes

 - **Articles are stored in PostgreSQL database** using Sequelize ORM
-- File attachments are stored in `backend/data/attachments/` directory
+- File attachments are stored directly in the PostgreSQL `attachments` table (BLOB)
-- Attachment metadata is stored in database as JSONB
+- Attachment metadata lives alongside the binary payload inside the same table
 - Attachment filename format: `{articleId}_{timestamp}_{originalName}`
 - WebSocket runs on the same port as HTTP server at path `/ws`
 - Database uses UUID for article IDs with automatic timestamps
+- Comments and workspaces are fully persisted in PostgreSQL (see migrations `3-5`)
 - Migrations ensure database schema consistency across environments

 ## New Features Guide